 Volunteer for the MSA Trust

 Could you lend a hand?
-With only a small team of staff working tirelessly to raise funds, increase awareness and support people affected by MSA, we are incredibly lucky to have an ever growing army of volunteers registered to offer their time to support the Trust and get involved in our work.
-Our volunteers help us to raise awareness of MSA and help tackle the isolation felt by having a rare disease.
-As a charity funded entirely by donations from individuals, companies and charitable trusts, local volunteers also support us by raising vital funds to allow us to continue our work.
+With only a small team of staff working tirelessly to raise funds, increase awareness and support people affected by MSA, we are very grateful to volunteers who give their time to support the Trust and get involved in our work.

 How to get involved

 Below are brief descriptions of the current volunteering opportunities at the MSA Trust.
-The positions available vary depending on local need, but we welcome all enquiries.
-For more information on the roles and to apply please contact volunteer@msatrust.org.uk.If you have a particular interest or area you feel you can help with that isn’t detailed below, please do get in touch to have a conversation with our team.
+For more information on the roles and to apply please contact volunteer@msatrust.org.uk.
+If you have a particular interest or area you feel you can help with that isn’t detailed below, please contact us for a chat.

 Volunteer Roles at the MSA Trust

-• Conducting desk-based work such as, helping us to research MSA support services worldwide
+- Desk-based work such as helping us to research relevant information and services

 Sarah’s Wood Volunteer

-We opened and began planting Sarah’s Wood began in June 2017, to mark the Trust’s 20th anniversary.
-Situated in Thorsby Park in Nottingham Forrest, enjoy a practical day helping out in the picturesque Sherwood Forest
+We began planting Sarah’s Wood in June 2017, to mark the Trust’s 20th anniversary.
+The Wood is in Thorsby Park in Nottingham Forrest.
+We need volunteers to help out at our annual Summer Social and Tree Planting Days.

 Volunteering with an MSA Trust Support Group